Our Approach to Materials and Making

 Small workshop changes that compound over time

-We have studied energy and material use across every stage of production, from the ore to the polishing compound.
+We made the change to vegetable oil-based polishing compounds two decades ago.
 Most of the changes are small.
 Together, they add up.

 01